Amazon Shipping Test Label Guide

-Before you begin sending parcels with Amazon Shipping, you will need to provide a test label.
+Before you begin sending parcels with Amazon Shipping, you will need to ensure the labels are printed accurately.
 This ensures there will be no unexpected issues or delays when picking up your packages, such as label scanning issues due to a pixelated QR code.

 We accept two kinds of labels – thermal labels printed on thermal printers and A4 integrated labels printed on regular printers.
 This guide will explain how to print either of the two labels and how to troubleshoot any issues.